Nash — AI Seller Agent for Modern Storefronts

 Stdio + HTTP MCP modes from one codebase.
 The same negotiate-mcp package runs as a local stdio server (Claude Desktop's classic install) AND as a remote HTTP server (Anthropic's "Add custom connector" UI, Smithery, etc.).
 One env var (MCP_TRANSPORT) flips between them.

-Sonnet 4.6 by default for the merchant.
-Cheap enough (~$0.05–$0.15 per negotiation) that public-facing demos are affordable, smart enough that the merchant tactics land.
+Sonnet 4.6 by default for the seller.
+Cheap enough (~$0.05–$0.15 per conversation) that public-facing deployments are affordable, smart enough that the seller tactics land.
 Opus is overkill; Haiku occasionally fumbles.

 |---|---|---|